How to Care for Your Dental Health in Menopause

 Dental Health Problems in Menopause

-One of the things you can have is red, pale, and shiny inflamed gums that are pretty easy to notice.
-You may also have increased sensitivity to cold and hot drinks or food.
+Throughout the menopause transition, you may notice increased sensitivity to cold and hot drinks or food.
 Apart from that, your taste buds might have trouble – you will notice that some food has a strange taste, sometimes very salty or spicy, other times metallic.

-If you have a burning mouth problem, you will feel a sensation in your lips, tongue, inside cheeks, and front of the mouth similar to burning.
+If you have inflammation, you will feel a burning sensation in your lips, tongue, inside cheeks, and front of the mouth similar to burning.
 It is very unpleasant, because these parts will also be very tender or numb, which is why you will need to have it looked at by your doctor.
 Some people also have dry mouth when they do not produce enough saliva.
 As a result of that, you may find it hard to eat and swallow your food.

 Tips on How to Care for Your Oral Health